ALL

 • not having enough experience

-• being out in bad weather or low light (such as when it’s snowing or starting to get dark)
+• being out in bad weather or low light, like when it's snowing or starting to get dark

-Follow these safety tips the next time you ski or snowboard
+Follow these safety tips whenever you ski or snowboard.

-• Make sure your equipment fits right and is well maintained
+• Make sure your equipment fits right and is well maintained.
+Lubricate and adjust bindings every season.

 • Buckle up your helmet, boots, and bindings correctly before you start down the hill.